Cedar Valley Nature Trail

 During the spring, summer and fall, the Cedar Valley Trail is a great trail for walking, running, bicycling, and rollerblading.
 In the winter months, the trail can be used for snowshoeing and snowmobiling (on designated unpaved surfaces), as there is no snow removal service.
 Nature study and photography are activities are popular year-round.

 The trail is accessible from several locations.
 A southern trail-head is located on Boyson Road in Hiawatha, IA.
 Another good access point in Linn County is from the historic Center Point Depot in Center Point.

-County Home Rd: Access to the Cedar Valley Trail is available at County Home Rd, to the east of I-380.
+County Home Road: Access to the Cedar Valley Trail is available at County Home Road, to the east of I-380.

 Center Point Depot: The historic depot and associated parking lot/trail access is located between E. Washington and E. State Streets in Center Point.
 The trail runs parallel to N. Center Point Road and Central Avenue - located in approximately the middle of the block between.

 - Historic Center Point Depot - trail rest stop and Historical Museum